 The term ‘drugs’ refer to medications or substances

-The term ‘drugs’ refer to medications or substances that when ingested or use alters the taker’s perception of reality, mood or cognitive function.
-What types of drugs are most prevalently used in Australia and what effects do these drugs have that may predict high-risk or criminal behaviour?
+The term ‘drugs’ refer to medications or substances that when ingested or used alters the taker’s perception of reality, mood or cognitive function.
+What types of drugs are most prevalently used in Australia, and what effects do these drugs have that may predict high-risk or criminal behaviour?

 Opioids are pain relief medicines that are derived from heroin or opium.
 These are also regulated drugs that cannot be dispensed without a valid prescription.
-Taking these drugs heightens the feeling of calmness and drowsiness and it reduces perception of pain while increasing perception of pleasure.
+Taking these drugs heightens the feeling of calmness and drowsiness, and it reduces the perception of pain while increasing the perception of pleasure.
 In some people, taking opioids result in mental clouding, confusion and inability to concentrate.